phpMussel/phpMussel/_docs/readme.EN.txt

  MicroWorld-eScan        No known problems NANO-Antivirus          No known problems
  Norman               !
 Reports "Kryptik.BQS"
-                         - All except v0.3d and v0.3e
+                         - All except v0.3d, v0.3e, v0.4d
  nProtect                No known problems
  Panda                   No known problems
  Qihoo-360               No known problems
  Rising                  No known problems
  Sophos                  No known problems SUPERAntiSpyware        No known problems
- Symantec             !
-Reports "WS.Reputation.1"
-                         - v0.3e to v0.4c
+ Symantec                No known problems
  TheHacker               No known problems TotalDefense            No known problems
  TrendMicro              No known problems